narasimhareddy04/ShopSage/planning/user_stories.md

 ## Outline User Roles

-[👉🏾👉🏾👉🏾 Include at least at least 1, but no more than 3, user roles.]

 1. Guest/User:
   Access: Can browse products, read descriptions, view images, and access public content.
   Functionalities: Search for products, filter product listings, read reviews.
 Cannot make purchases without registering.